oscar-llury/snake-LDM20-21/README.md

 Project developed as an assignment for Mobile Application Development subject, Software Engineering degree.
 Rey Juan Carlos University 2020/2021

-Development off a simple Snake game.
+Development of a simple Snake game.

 Download and install Virusnake app in your phone via [APK](Virusnake.apk).